-This article will help you identify your Budget Simulator's public facing text which can be edited from the administration interface.
-To find out what content cannot be changed please refer to this article on non-editable content.
+This article will help you identify which public-facing text in your Simulator can be edited from the administration interface.
+To find out what content cannot be changed from the admin interface, please refer to this article on non-editable content.

 You can also find guidelines on word limits and descriptions of where certain content appears in the public view.

 You are able to update the following sections:

 Open and close date